 Amber is also a poet.
 Her poetry has appeared in various literary magazines including Ploughshares, Provincetown Arts, DecomP, The Cincinnati Review, The Rumpus and others.
 Originally from everywhere, Amber was born in Heidelberg, Germany and spent the first 18 years of her life living in several different states.
 She moved to the Charlottesville area in 2018 and loves calling Albemarle County home.

-Her newest novel-in-verse, We Are All So Good At Smiling, comes out in early 2023.
+Her newest middle-grade novel, Gone Wolf was released in Fall 2023.
+Her newest novel-in-verse, We Are All So Good At Smiling, was released in early 2023.